Decentralized Medical Records Storage on Blockchain

 Regulatory Compliance

 Blockchain is immutable, but off-chain data can be deleted.
-Pattern: on deletion — destroy data in storage, DEK becomes inaccessible → encrypted blob in IPFS becomes useless.
-On-chain only hash and metadata remain — this is not personal data by definition (hash cannot recover original data).
+The pattern: upon deletion, data in storage is destroyed, the DEK becomes unavailable — the encrypted blob in IPFS is useless.
+On-chain only the hash and metadata remain — not personal data per the Article 29 Working Party recommendations.

 function deactivateRecord(bytes32 patientId, bytes32 recordId)